berops/claudie/README.md

 ### Fast scale-up/scale-down of your infrastructure

 To scale-up or scale-down, simply change a few lines in the input manifest and Claudie will take care of the rest in the matter of minutes.

-### Simple multi-cloud set up

-Claudie is built with multi-cloud infrastructure in mind.
-Simply provide credentials to your cloud projects and watch how the infra is being build in front of you.

 ### Loadbalancing